-In addition to discussing your research contributions, you may wish to draw on the university's inclusive view of scholarship to discuss how your work has had a broader impact on teaching, institutional effectiveness, outreach or public scholarship.
-Our inclusive view of scholarship recognizes "original research contributions in peer-reviewed publications as well as integrative and applied forms of scholarship that involve cross-cutting collaborations with business and community partners, including translational research, commercialization activities, and patents."
-To understand inclusive scholarship, teaching, and service, as well as to find more resources on this topic please visit The University's Inclusive View of Scholarship.
+In addition to discussing your research contributions, you may wish to draw on the University's Publicly Engaged Scholarship to discuss how your work has had a broader impact on teaching, institutional effectiveness, outreach or public scholarship.
+Our publicly engaged scholarship recognizes "original research contributions in peer-reviewed publications as well as integrative and applied forms of scholarship that involve cross-cutting collaborations with business and community partners, including translational research, commercialization activities, and patents."
+To understand publicly engaged scholarship, teaching, and service, as well as to find more resources on this topic please visit website for The University's Publicly Engaged View of Scholarship.